Dmitry426/hse_mlops_hw/README.md

 # HSE MLops Project
-This is the final project for Mlops from [girafe.ai](https://github.com/girafe-ai)
+This is the final project for Mlops course from [girafe.ai](https://github.com/girafe-ai)

 ## Goals
 The main goal is to study new MLOps techniques.